Rajyavardhan11/Multi-Agent-AI-PR-Reviewer/README.md

 # Multi-Agent AI Code Review Agent

-A production-ready GitHub pull request review service that orchestrates multiple specialized AI agents with LangGraph:
+A production ready GitHub pull request review service that orchestrates multiple specialized AI agents with LangGraph:

 - `Security Agent` reviews diffs only for security issues.
 - `Refactor Agent` reviews diffs only for code quality and maintainability issues.